vroom0607/Enlightened-Epoque/articles/article5.md

 Mastering color theory in fashion helps you create cohesive, flattering outfits effortlessly.
 Whether it’s through selecting colors that enhance your natural features or building a wardrobe that feels intentional and stylish, understanding color theory ensures that every outfit makes an impact.
 By investing in timeless, well-coordinated colors, you’ll always look put together—no matter the occasion.

 ### **References**
 "Find Your Best Colors with Color Analysis."
 Colorwise.me, https://colorwise.me/.
-Accessed 17 Mar.
+Accessed 22 Apr.
 2025.

 "The Power of Color: Exploring the World of Color Theory in Marketing."
 PALO Creative, https://www.palocreative.com/blog/the-power-of-color-exploring-the-world-of-color-theory-in-marketing.
-Accessed 17 Mar.
+Accessed 23 Apr.
 2025.

 "The 7-Step Guide to Understanding Color Theory."
 99designs, 99designs by Vista, https://99designs.com/blog/tips/the-7-step-guide-to-understanding-color-theory.
-Accessed 17 Mar.
+Accessed 23 Apr.
 2025.